MicrosoftDocs/cognitive-toolkit-docs/articles/Top-level-commands.md

+---
+title:   Top level commands with BrainScript
+author:    chrisbasoglu
+date:    11/09/2016
+ms.author:   cbasoglu
+ms.date:   11/09/2016
+ms.custom:   cognitive-toolkit
+ms.topic:   reference
+ms.service:  Cognitive-services
+ms.devlang:   NA
+---

+# Top level commands with BrainScript

-The main top-level command `train` and `eval`/`test` are described on the [Train, Test, Eval](./Train,-Test,-Eval.md) page.
+The main top-level command `train` and `eval`/`test` are described on the [Train, Test, Eval](./BrainScript-Train-Test-Eval.md) page.
 Further top-level commands are detailed below.

 ## Adapt Command
 This command adapts an already trained model using KL divergence regularization.
 It is advised that all other adaptations should be carried out using model editing.
 The adapt command is very similar to the train command except that it carries two more parameters: